stp4/stp25tools/README.md

 ### auto_trans

-Automatic tare transformation of numerical variables according to their distribution properties.
+Automatic transformation of numerical variables according to their distribution properties.

 ``` r